 Do you think twice before wearing black?
 Hesitate before sharing a hat, pillow, or yoga mat?
 Constantly struggle with ruffling your hair or scratching your scalp?
 We get it.
 Dandruff (colloquially called ‘flaking’) really can affect every part of your life - and for many of us, it can be an ongoing embarrassment, annoyance, and sometimes even painful affliction.

 Fortunately, you’re not alone.
 Far from it.
-In fact, nearly 75% of people experience dandruff at some point in their lives, and roughly 20% get it chronically (all day, every day).
+In fact, nearly 75% of people experience symptoms of dandruff at some point in their lives, and roughly 20% get it chronically (all day, every day).
 Those impacted range from young children and adolescents to elderly people, and everyone in between.
 It is incredibly common, and yet for some reason, carries a stigma.

-Dandruff: background and basics
+Dandruff: Background and Basics

 Dandruff flakes are simply large groups of skin cells that flake off of your scalp.
 This flaking can be triggered by a number of underlying causes, which we’ll get to later in this article.
 But here’s something that surprises most people: dandruff, or seborrheic dermatitis in its more severe form, can be caused by a combination of both intrinsic factors (your genetics) and extrinsic factors (i.e., diet, stress, exercise, weather, and pollution exposure).